arnold-c/reproducible-research/guideline.md

 ## How do I treat data throughout the analysis stage?

+> Ideally data should never be touched once it has been collected.
+All the editing should happen in the code.
+This could be condensed and added to the [data/](#data) section of Structuring a project

 While you are busy analyzing data, data must remain clear and traceable.
 Should you need to edit or clean data, you should save a new (separate) copy of the dataset (using file [naming conventions](#how-to-name-files)) in your `H:\\` drive each time you alter the data.

 As you progress throughout your analyses, it is also essential that you keep a clear record of how you have analyzed the data.
 This includes which statistical software you have used to analyze the data as well as the code which you used to perform the analyses.

 ## How do I treat data throughout the reporting stage?

+> This should be it's own subsection of [Structuring a project](#structuring-a-project) explaining setting up a `repo/` directory that contains all your different projects

 Once you have reached the reporting stage, you should have a final copy of the dataset you used for your analyses saved in your `H:\\` drive, as well as in at least one of the shared team drives.
 A final copy of all of your results (this refers to things like your graphs, tables, etc.) should also be saved in your `H:\\` drive, as well as in at least one of the shared team drives.

 It is also essential that you have a final copy of your code saved so your colleagues can replicate your analyses, using the final copy of the dataset you have saved.
 Ideally your final code will be saved with your final results; this can be done in either a Microsoft Excel or Word file with all code typed and results copy and pasted.
 Alternatively, this can be done using a [Jupyter notebook](#jupyter-notebooks).

+---

 # Reproducible Work